 Professional Skills Development

-Learning Styles and Tool Kits - All students will explore their individual learning styles by first taking part in a skills inventory.
-Everyone learns best when information is presented in a style that matches their best learning method.
-Most students are not aware of their best style or styles, and how to take advantage of these unique learning modalities.
-Whether they are logical, visual, aural, verbal or kinesthetic learners, appropriate tool kits will help students become more proficient at recalling and processing learning.
-This process of identification and cultivation of the learning styles and toolkits that support the styles will be presented and utilized throughout the curriculum.
+Students will first explore their learning styles by participating in a skills inventory.
+Everyone learns best when information is presented in a manner that matches their best learning method.
+Most students will learn their best style or styles for the first time and how to take advantage of these unique learning modalities.
+Whether logical, visual, aural, verbal, or kinesthetic learners, appropriate tool kits will help students become more proficient at recalling and processing learning.
+This process of identifying and cultivating the learning styles and the toolkits that support them will be presented and utilized throughout the curriculum.

 Students will be exposed to problems and exercises that stretch their concepts and comfort zones.
 Creative thinking and examination of all aspects of a problem are hallmarks of outstanding clinicians.
 Students will be exposed to multiple alternatives within various problems by breaking the rules that hinder creative thinking.